fatiando/2023-kegs/extended-abstract/README.md

 <!-- something about geosciences and open source, the history and the need to
 develop os tool for a more collaborative and reproducible science -->

-The relationship between geophysical research and computational solutions dates back to the very origins of silicon-based computers.
-Scientists and industry saw in computational power a mean to solve new challenging problems within geosciences and exploration.
+Advancements in computing, from the origins of silicon-based chips, the development of numerical solvers and the advent of multiprocessing have each enabled new opportunities to solve larger and more complex problems in geophysics.
-They offer the possibility to process large amount of data, generate visualizations for interpretation and ultimately to perform inversions to build models of the subsurface.
+Software developed by researchers and industry professionals enable us to process large amount of data, generate visualizations for interpretation, and ultimately to perform inversions to build models of the subsurface.
 All of which are key to improve decision making processes.

-Companies and researchers started developing their own software to perform these types of tasks.
-Although most of them built in-house tools, the appearance of open-source software for geosciences happened as early as the 70s and 80s.
+Although much of this software was built as in-house tools, the appearance of open-source software for geosciences happened as early as the 70s and 80s.
 Projects like Seismic Unix (Stockwell, 1999) and GMT (Wessel et al., 2019) are pioneer examples.